Prayas-35/Nebula-V0/README.md

 npm i
 npm run dev
 ```
-The contract is already deployed at the address `0xDE115676F736F154eEF8398A37e4ACB4d61892e6` at Base Sepolia Test Network.
+The contract is already deployed at the address `0xDE115676F736F154eEF8398A37e4ACB4d61892e6` at Mantle Sepolia Test Network.
 Have fun navigating through our application.
 Cheers!

 We welcome contributions!
 Please fork the repository and submit a pull request.